ru-ace/dell-fan-mon/readme.md

     use this option, until you know what you do: current version of the startup scripts works only with default value.
 Default is 0 (foreground mode).

+  - **-t**, **--test**
+  Useful for scripts.
+If init code works without errors - exits with code 0, otherwise - outputs error in stdout and exits with code 1.

   - **--mode** \<*mode*\>
     Set mode for accessing temp and fan controls.
 Default is 1.<br>